 Division of Educational and Child Psychology Northern Ireland AGMShow content

-The Annual General Meeting of the Division of Educational and Child Psychology - Northern Ireland (DECP NI) will be held on Friday 12 April 2019, 1:00 PM, at Castle Upton Suite, Hilton Belfast Templepatrick Golf & Country Club, Paradise Walk, Templepatrick BT39 0DD.
+The Annual General Meeting of the Division of Educational and Child Psychology - Northern Ireland (DECP NI) will be held on Thursday 26 March 2020, 1:00 PM, at Hilton Belfast, Castle Upton Estate, Templepatrick, BT39 0DD.

 You must be signed-in to access the following materials